British Chinese: Health and welfare

-Chinese men and women were the least likely to report their health as "not good" of all ethnic groups.
+In 2001, Chinese men and women were the least likely to report their health as "not good" of all ethnic groups.
 Chinese men and women had the lowest rates of long-term illness or disability which restricts daily activities.
 The British Chinese population (5.8%) were least likely to be providing informal care (unpaid care to relatives, friends or neighbours).
 Around 0.25% of the British Chinese population were residents in hospital and other care establishments.

-Chinese men (17%) were the least likely to smoke of all ethnic groups.
-Fewer than 10% of Chinese women smoked.
 Fewer than 10% of the Chinese adult population drank above the recommended daily alcohol guidelines on their heaviest drinking day.

+In 2021, the Chinese ethnic group were the least likely (5.2%) to smoke of all ethnic groups, falling to 1.7% for Chinese women.
+37.5% of British Chinese were overweight or obese compared to 63.5% of the general population in the same year.

 The Chinese National Healthy Living Centre was founded in 1987 to promote healthy living, and provide access to health services, for the Chinese community in the UK.
 The community is widely dispersed across the country and currently makes the lowest use of health services of all minority ethnic groups.
 The Centre aims to reduce the health inequality between the Chinese community and the general population.
 Language difficulties and long working hours in the catering trade present major obstacles to many Chinese people in accessing mainstream health provision.
 Language and cultural barriers can result in their being given inappropriate health solutions.
 Isolation is a common problem amongst this widely dispersed community and can lead to a range of mental illnesses.
 The centre, based close to London's Chinatown, provides a range of services designed to tackle both the physical and psychological aspects of health.